Campus Phone: 785-532-6849

 B.A.
 St. Bonaventure University

 Originally from southern Ohio, Dr. Shaffer has spent most of his adult life in New York and Ohio.
-He, his wife, and two daughters live in Manhattan and prefer the “Little Apple” over the big one.
+He, his wife, and four children live in Manhattan.